grafana/agent/docs/developer/release/1-create-release-branch.md

 ## Release Version Prefix

-The `[release version prefix]` can be determined by looking at the last release version and adding to it.
-Also, drop off the 3rd number as shown in the examples below.
+The `RELEASE_VERSION_PREFIX` can be determined by looking at the last release version and adding 1 to it.
+Also, drop off the third number as shown in the examples below:

 - v0.30.0 -> v0.31
 - v0.30.3 -> v0.31

-For a major version we jump up the first number as shown in the examples below.
+For a major version we jump up the first number as shown in the examples below:

 - v0.10.0 -> v1.0
 - v0.31.0 -> v1.0

-*NOTE: This value will be referred to as `[release version prefix]` in this documentation*
+*NOTE: This value will be referred to as `RELEASE_VERSION_PREFIX` in this documentation*

 ## Steps